What is Financial Aid?

 Any form of financial assistance you receive to help you pay for your education is considered financial aid and we are here to guide you through the process!

 Admitted students will receive a comprehensive financial aid package that explains each student's financial aid and any scholarships received.
-We encourage you to have financial planning conversations with our admissions counselors or financial aid team during the college search process to prepare for financing your education.
+We encourage you to have a financial planning conversation with our admissions counselors or financial aid team during the college search process to prepare for financing your education.

 Types of Financial Aid